Indige-Bridge to Success

 The Indige-Bridge to Success Program serves incoming self-identified Indigenous first-year students, including Alaska Native, Native American, Native Hawaiian, and all peoples who identify as Indigenous.
 The goal is a successful college transition process, and Indige-Bridge provides an overview of the university community from an Indigenous perspective.
 Participants connect with key staff, faculty, and support services while meeting other students and building skills for success.
-Indige-Bridge begins with an early move-in to your residential hall before the fall term begins and continues throughout the academic year.
+Indige-Bridge begins two days prior to the fall term start date and continues throughout the academic year.

 - Matched with a Indige-Peer Mentor & Pro Staff member for personalized mentoring

-- Start in a good way by becoming familiar with the campus community, class locations, and essential resources
+- Start in a good way by receiving guidance and familiarity with the campus and essential resources

-- Opportunity to connect with Indigenous students at culturally-based social activities
+- Opportunity to connect with Indigenous students at culturally-based activities

 - Attend a 1 unit, 8-week class (NAU 100 – Transition to College)

 New first-year Alaska Native, First Nation, Native American, Native Hawaiian, and all people who identify as Indigenous students; students will enroll in full-time fall 2020 classes.
 Program participation is on a first-come, first-confirmed basis.

 The virtual program will be held over two-days on August 10-11, 2020, so students are ready for classes on Wednesday, August 12, 2020.